-As mentioned earlier, IDPR partnered with Boise State University (BSU) and the Idaho Policy Institute (IPI) to conduct an online survey in January 2022.
+IDPR, in partnership with Boise State University (BSU) and the Idaho Policy Institute (IPI) conducted an online survey in January 2022.
 As part of the survey, residents and visitors to Idaho were given a list of outdoor recreation facilities and asked to compare the supply (existing facilities) to the demand (use of facilities) in their region.
-The full survey results are included as Appendix A.
+The full survey results is included as Appendix A.